ragingwind/next-workbox-webpack-plugin/readme.md

 ### Custom Server

 - Only works in `NOT dev mode`.
 You can't test with `next` and `next start`
-- To serve `sw.js`, you need custom server with custom route.
-See [test server is in this package](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/example/hello-pwa/server.js).
+- To serve `sw.js`, you need [custom server with custom route](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/bin/server.js)
 - You have to [add script of registering service worker](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/examples/hello-pwa/pages/index.js) into part of your application
 - All of files will be generated under `/static/workbox` because of exporting.
 You might need to add the path to gitignore.